'For every day' in the Telegraph & Woman magazine

 ‘Adding a good probiotic to your daily routine can help balance out gut bacteria’

 The next time your skin needs a bit of a pick me up, don't forget to consider supporting your gut as well.
-Want to find out more about live cultures, gut bacteria or skin health?
-Have a look at some of our FAQs, blogs and other press mentions below:
+Want to find out more about live cultures, gut bacteria or skin health?: